-“We have to continue working on skills training in a non-traditional way to ensure that the folks that are here and the folks that are coming from outside have pathways to be able to take upon these jobs that were not even thought about to be here in our community many, many years ago,” Mejia explained.
+“We have to continue working on skills training in a non-traditional way to ensure that the folks that are here and the folks that are coming from outside have pathways to be able to take upon these jobs that were not even thought about to be here in our community many, many years ago,” Burkhart explained.

 Another important part of quality of life is high-speed broadband.

-“Broadband is equally as important as utilities,” Mejia said.
+“Broadband is equally as important as utilities,” Burkhart said.
 “That and the need for trail systems, the need for park enhancements, the need for attraction amenities that are in our cultural district, all of that plays a role because people that are going to come in and want to live here, they want to be able to take advantage of those assets.”

 Mejia said BCIC wants to create more appealing areas in Brownsville where you can eat, play and work.